KeithIMyers/chromiumos-docs/developer_guide.md

 *   Only KVM/QEMU VM's are actively supported at the moment.
 *   You can specify source/destination paths with the `--from` and `--to` parameters.
-*   If you're interested in creating a test image (used for allowing Chromium OS to talk to autotest), see the [Running Tests] section.
+*   If you're interested in creating a test image (used for integration testing), see the [Running Tests] section.

 ## Making changes to packages whose source code is checked into Chromium OS git repositories